Energyxxer/Commodore/README.md

-# MC-Tech
+# Commodore
-A library for the dynamic command generation
+A library for the dynamic and optimized generation of commands through a Java interface